-Although 75% of British adults have heard of the plant, there are still plenty of homeowners who don’t know about the structural damage it can cause and the legal issues that come with it.
+Although 76% of British adults have heard of the plant only 19% of Brits claimed that they could correctly identify the plant and there are still plenty of homeowners who don’t know about the structural damage it can cause and the legal issues that come with it.

 However, there’s no need to panic – before you put your home on the market, it’s time to hear the facts about this leafy home invader and how best to nip it in the bud.

 Japanese knotweed is a bamboo-like plant with white flowers that was first brought to the UK from Japan in the 1850s.
 It was originally grown here as an ornamental plant, although many farmers used it to feed cattle and other livestock.

 In Japan, the plant is kept under control thanks to indigenous insects, but there's nothing to restrict its growth here in the UK.
 It can increase in size quite quickly, sometimes over a yard a week.
 In warm, sunny weather it can even grow by 10cm per day.